UnionOfRAD/specs/draft/caching.md

 ## Objectives

-Caching in Lithium will be built-in right from the start, and will have these goals in mind:
+Caching in li3 will be built-in right from the start, and will have these goals in mind:

  - Intuitive API
  - Provide a base for all caching used in the core